metriccoders/ai-studio/README.md

 ## Demo

-You can check out the live demo https://sklearnstudio.streamlit.app/ (link to the deployed Streamlit app).
+You can check out the live demo here: [AI Studio](https://metriccoders-sklearn-studio-home-zegcs8.streamlit.app/) (link to the deployed Streamlit app).

 ## Installation